Dog Chewing: How to Keep Your Dog from Destroying Your Stuff

 The solution: Make it clear to your dog that you are the provider in your home.

-Once again, this is a bit of a complex issue, so I want to direct you to an article I wrote that talks about the topic more in depth and also gives some solutions on how to implement this system in your home.
+Once again, this is a bit of a complex issue, so I want to direct you to an article I wrote that talks about how I’ve helped over 37,000 relax and calm down so they can kick their bad habits.

 Last but not least, your dog might be bored.